Example of a family that used an adult adoption in Florida

 Why Pursue an Adult Adoption

 Most often, an adult adoption legalizes a parent-child relationship that already exists.
 For example, an adult adoptee may have grown up with the Petitioner acting as if they were the adoptee’s parent, even if they were not legally.
-Often, this is a stepparent who did not complete a stepparent adoption while the adoptee was a minor.
+Often this is a stepparent that did not complete a stepparent adoption while the adoptee was a minor.

 An adult adoption, therefore, is a way to legally formalize a parent-child for the remainder of their lives.